RoboticVisionOrg/carlie_docs/docs/getting_started/starting_up_carlie.md

 As part of the start-up sequence the computer will automatically launch the following systems:

 * Carlie Base System - this is required to allow the computer to communicate with the low-level hardware (motion control, IMU, GPS, short-range LIDAR sensors) as well as provides the tele-operation via the gamepad and the hassle-free switch between tele-operation and autonomous modes.
+* Carlie Power Monitor - this creates a system tray icon to show the current status of the batteries.

 ## Turning Off Carlie
 To turn off Carlie we recommend you first shut down the computer in the usual fashion.
 Once the computer has shut down you can press the off button located on the shell.
 Pressing the off button disconnects power from all the systems.
 We then recommend you unplug the battery and place it in a LiPo safety bag.